Wi-Fi owner spying on someone's browsing history

 WiFi Browsing History: What Can Be Monitored

 There is much more what your WiFi provider can see.
+WiFi owners can monitor the browsing activity of users connected to their networks.

 For example: